-- · For print materials, ensure that all fonts are at least 12 point text and provide a large print copy at 18 point - · For digital and presentation materials, ensure that titles are unique (have each slide have its own specific title for example "Accessible Practices One") and 40-44 point all text is at least 24-28 point. - For your headings, either include a colon: or not just be consistent. - · Consider having an overview of the project at the beginning. - · Consider a table of contents for ease of review and navigation. - · Ensure that all handouts and advertising materials are in accessible formats including adequate color contrast, varying font size, and languages. - · Avoid using acronyms which create insider/outsider language barriers. - · Add Quick Response (QR) codes, symbols that bring your phone to a website to help people quickly navigate to a website or accessible format document on their phone.
+- Ensure that all fonts are at least 12 point text. - For your headings, either include a : or not just be consistent. - · Consider having an overview of the project at the beginning. - · Consider a table of contents for ease of review and navigation. - · Ensure that all handouts and advertising materials are in accessible formats including adequate color contrast, varying font size, and languages. - · Add Quick Response (QR) codes, symbols that bring your phone to a website to help people quickly navigate to a website or accessible format document on their phone.
 This can be especially helpful for those who need to enlarge or change the format of a document.